 Eric Francis is our lead programming mentor.
 He has been with the team since 2013 when his son joined the team.
 Without him, our autonomous programs would not be nearly as successful.
 He is currently employed at L3 Technologies and Aviation Products as a Senior Staff Engineer.
 Eric devotes much of his time after work to our program and we are extremely grateful for his dedication and expertise.
 In his free time, he enjoys flying planes.

 Andy Zupfer is our business planning and scout team mentor.
-This is Andy’s first year (2020) as a mentor with the team.
 Andy leads the IT Automation and Innovation Center of Excellence at NiSource.
 He received his bachelor’s degree in Management Information Systems (MIS) from The University of Texas at Austin.
 In addition to serving as a mentor, Mr Zupfer is Assistant Scoutmaster and coaches baseball for the Worthington Nationals.

 Cole Tucker is our programming mentor after serving as the lead programmer for The WorBots for 4 years.
-Cole is currently a Sophomore attending The Ohio State University.
-Cole is an Eagle Scout, enjoys camping and building robots in his free time .
+Cole is currently a Senior attending The Ohio State University.
+He is an Eagle Scout, enjoys camping and building robots in his free time.